Unbraided wiring diagrams for Stein fillings of lens spaces: From vanishing cycles to unbraided wiring diagrams

 Finally, we observe that $\g_{k,r}^k = \g_{k}^k$ is convex for each $r$, hence (L1) and (L2) automatically hold for $s=k$.
 Also, $\rho_k^k=k-1$ and $\G_{k,k-1}^k = (\D_{k-1}^k)^{-1}(\G_k^k)$ has the form shown in Figure \ref{fig: figc}, thus (L3) also holds for $s=k$.

 {\bf \underline{Case II (Interior blowup)}:} Suppose that the last wire $w_k$ is introduced into the diagram as a consequence of an interior blowup at the $i$th term so that $w_k$ is initially right below the $(i+1)$st wire with respect to the {\em geometric ordering} of the wires on the right-hand side of the diagram.
 Suppose that this $(i+1)$st wire is $w_j$.
 Now imagine that we take a step back in our blowup algorithm.
 In other words, we delete the last wire $w_k$ (and the last marked point $x^k_{k-1}$ and the associated last twisting) from the diagram.
 At the same time we remove the {\em corresponding hole} from $D_k$ as follows.
 First we remove the $(i+2)$nd hole from $D_k$ to obtain the rightmost copy of $D_{k-1}$.
 As we move from right to left in the wiring diagram, every time we pass through a marked point, we have a new copy of $D_{k-1}$ obtained by removing from $D_k$ the hole whose order is the same as the local geometric order of the wire $w_k$.
-All these copies of $D_{k-1}$ can of course be identified with the rightmost copy of $D_{k-1}$ and we use this observation in our induction argument below, where we proceed according to three possible cases.
+During this process, we will produce several copies of $D_{k-1}$.
+By reading from right to left, however, all these copies of $D_{k-1}$ can of course be identified with the rightmost copy of $D_{k-1}$ and we use this observation in our induction argument below, where we proceed according to three possible cases.